 Where others have tried to win the competition with a standard mobile app, the company has followed its own digitalization definition.
 They have built an end-to-end consumer platform based on a loyalty program.
 The key innovation is the Mobile Order and Pay application.
 This is a strategy focused on the client, not on service as usual.
 It aims to meet the basic needs of a particular consumer:

 - Convenient and familiar payment gateways.

 Besides, the app collects and analyzes huge amounts of user data, allowing it to track customer habits and preferences.
 Combined with an extensive loyalty program, this approach has made Starbucks the market leader.

 Digital transformation is not a one-time action.
 It is a systematic and constant digital development of a company.
 It is important not only to implement new tools and systems but also to align them with strategic imperatives, change approaches, create new business models that will allow you to benefit from the applied technologies and make effective operational decisions.

 As a custom web application development company, NEKLO is ready to help any business willing to update and innovate its processes.
+Our clients are happy with the services and solutions we deliver.
+They provide us with the positive feedback.
 In case you wish to digitize your business activity, contact us through the form on our website, and our specialists will tailor a digital transformation strategy right for you.